Cooperative Calligraphy: Plot

 As they work through the bags, they discover disconcerting secrets about each member of the study group.
-Abed's (Danny Pudi) journal is discovered to have been tracking the three women's menstrual cycles so that he knows the best days to talk to them.
+Abed's journal is discovered to have been tracking the three women's menstrual cycles so that he knows the best days to talk to them.
 They discover a pregnancy test in Shirley's (Yvette Nicole Brown) bag; she claims that she rekindled her relationship with her ex-husband over Labor Day weekend, but Abed points out that his charts show that she was last ovulating during Halloween.
 Troy (Donald Glover), remembering that Shirley had sex with Chang on Halloween, realizes that Chang might be the father of her child.

 Shirley and Britta get into a heated argument about religion and sex before Jeff snaps and tears apart the room looking for the pen.
-The group proposes strip-searching each other to prove no one has taken it, dividing the room by gender to search themselves, to no avail.
+The group proposes strip-searching each other to prove no one has taken it and divides the room by gender to search themselves, but to no avail.
 Eventually, they decide Pierce (Chevy Chase) must have stuck it down one of his leg casts.
 They cut the casts open, but the pen is not there.

-The group sits around in regret and Jeff points out the bonds between them were so strong, it was impossible for anyone to have taken the pen and still not have confessed.
+The group sits around in regret, but Jeff points out the bonds between them are so strong that it would have been impossible for anyone to have taken the pen and still not have confessed.
 Such an act was so unlikely, saying that a ghost took the pen would be more reasonable.
 Satisfied with this, the group leaves the destroyed study room, too late to join the puppy parade.

 After the group leaves, Troy's monkey Annie's Boobs appears from a vent in the study room, snatching a spoon and taking it back to its cache of stolen objects, which includes all of Annie's missing pens.